nix-community/nix-eval-jobs/README.md

 This project evaluates nix attributes sets in parallel with streamable json output.
 This is useful for time and memory intensive evaluations such as NixOS machines, i.e. in a CI context.
-The evaluation is done with a controllable number of threads that are restarted when their memory consumption exceeds a certain threshold.
+The evaluation is done with a controllable number of forks that are restarted when their memory consumption exceeds a certain threshold.

 To facilitate integration, nix-eval-jobs creates garbage collection roots for